daphne-foundation/guides/en/reporting-on/sex-work.md

 ## Do not ‘out’ your source as a sex worker if they wish to remain anonymous

 Given the stigma surrounding sex work, your source may want to remain anonymous.
-Refer to the  Chapter 3 Checklist for Reporting on Gender-Based Violence, for more information on how to handle anonymity requests responsibly.
+Refer to the Checklist for more information on how to handle anonymity requests responsibly.

 ## Address ‘myths’ and biases in your reporting